Frequently Asked Questions

 From the Grand Strand area:

-Take US 17 South to Georgetown.
+Take US 17 South to Georgetown (Hwy 17 Business, Kings Hwy., is usually about the same travel time as Hwy.
+17 Bypass and usually has less traffic).
 As you come into town you will cross a large bridge (over water).
 From the bridge, get in the left lane, go 6 blocks and turn left onto Broad Street.
 Broad Street is 4 blocks long.
+Park on Broad St. or any parallel streets.
 Rover Tours ticket booth is on the corner of Front Street and Broad Street.
 Allow at least 1 hour drive time to accommodate for traffic.
 (34.7 miles south of Myrtle Beach)

 From the North Myrtle Beach area:

 Simply take 17 South (as in the directions from Myrtle Beach) .... or take Hwy.
-31 (aka Carolina Bays Parkway) to 544 east (for about 5 miles), turn left onto Hwy.
+31 (aka Carolina Bays Parkway) to 544 east, travel on 544 east for about 5 miles, then turn left onto Hwy.
 17 South to Georgetown.
 As you come into town you will cross a large bridge (over water).
 From the bridge, get in the left lane, go 6 blocks and turn left onto Broad Street.
 Broad Street is 4 blocks long.
+Park on Broad St. or any parallel streets.
 Rover Tours ticket booth is on the corner of Front Street and Broad Street.
 Allow at least 1.5 hours drive time to accommodate for traffic.
 (51.2 south of North Myrtle Beach)

 From the Charleston area: